 As a rule, all acts of Collective Worship should take place on the school premises.
-However, the Governing Bodies of foundation and special agreement schools have discretion to organise Collective Worship elsewhere on special occasions.
+However, on special occasions it might be appropriate to celebrate Collective Worship elsewhere:

-Classroom: "Where two or three meet in my name I am among them" School Hall: "With gratitude in your hearts, sing psalms, hymns and spiritual songs to God" Church: "Praise God in His holy place" In the Open: "Heaven and earth are full of your glory" Other Venues: "We praise you Lord and bless you" It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
+Classroom: "Where two or three meet in my name I am among them" School Hall: "With gratitude in your hearts, sing psalms, hymns and spiritual songs to God" Church: "Praise God in His holy place" In the Open: "Heaven and earth are full of your glory" Other Venues: "We praise you Lord and bless you"

+Legislation does not require Collective Worship to take place at a specific time.
+It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
 It is important to note that every child must have an opportunity to take part in Collective Worship every day.

-At St Vincent's, daily acts of collective worship are organized as follows to provide a range of experiences throughout the week for all children:
+At St Vincent's, daily acts of collective worship are organised as follows to provide a range of experiences throughout the week for all children:

-Monday: Whole School Collective Worship Assembly Tuesday: Class Collective Worship Wednesday: Class Collective Worship Thursday: Class Collective Worship Friday: Whole School Collective Worship Assembly to which parents, family and the community are invited
+Monday: Whole School Collective Worship Assembly

+Tuesday: Class Collective Worship

+Wednesday: Class Collective Worship

+Thursday: Class Collective Worship

+Friday: Class Collective Worship, with some Whole School Collective Worship Assembly to which parents, family and the community are invited for special occasions